Skip to main content

 3. Scroll to the bottom of the page and click on “Class Search.”

 In cases where applicants have undergraduate GPAs that fall below 3.00 the Professional Counseling faculty will consider how they performed during the final 60 hours/two years of their undergraduate programs.
 If the GPA is 3.00 or above during this time period then the faculty may determine that this is sufficient.
-However, a graduate admissions test would be required to evaluate an applicant’s potential for doing graduate work.
+However, a graduate admissions exam would be required to evaluate an applicant’s potential for doing graduate work.
 It is possible that other application materials (e.g., admission test score; recommendation forms; supplemental application/written essay; resume) that are particularly strong could offset the low GPA.
 These decisions are made on a case-by-case basis.

 • COUN 6110 – Introduction to Professional Counseling